aliou/www/_drafts/postgres-tsranges-in-ecto.md

 ### Creating the schema

 We now create our schema representing a Chore in the application.
-Let's try to use the `:tsrange` as the type of our chore period:
+Let's try to use the `:tsrange` as the type of our chore range:

 ```elixir
 defmodule Chore do